| Application domain: | Natural Language Processing |

 rules for PP-attachment disambiguation (Kazakov et al.).
 The

-dataset consists of 20,000 examples of 2 ``almost''
+20,000 examples of 2 ``almost''

 disjunctive predicates, 4 intensionally defined background